DKchemistry/DeepDocking-PyTorch/README.md

 bash ./phase_3_glide.sh 1 150 /mnt/data/dk/work/DeepDocking/projects Manuscript_pytorch_2RH1
 ```

 Here, each test/train/valid docking job will get `localhost:50` and `-NJOBS 150`.
-I have encountered one split finishing much faster than others despite equal splitting in the number of ligands to dock, I hadn't experienced this before, so it may be more prudent to set this up differently.

 `phase_4_pth.sh` is fairly different as it now relies on pytorch model and associated code.
-The output is mostly the same.
+The output is the same.
 Tensorboard logging is also enabled, which is a hold-over from experimenting with different model architectures.
 Some efforts have been made to simply some of the associated or unused code for readability/maintainability, though this is in progress.
-The output of training mirrors the equivalent of the prior tensorflow versions and is used for inference in phase 5.
+The output of training mirrors the equivalent of the prior Tensorflow versions and is used for inference in phase 5.
 The script runs the `simple_job_N.sh` jobs with a simple wait.
 This works well in my system but you may want to comment out automatic execution or otherwise modify it, with 24 hyperparameter sets, an A100 80GB available, and about ~1.5M compounds in training/testing/validation: I have hit about 17% total usage via nvitop.
 At very large scales, I would imagine a crash without a more careful job execution system.

-The arugments related to slurm's gpu partition are "dummy" arguments to keep other processes happy, as SLURM is not being used here. pyNVML tries to find the GPU that isn't "banned" and then has the most available memory.
+The arugments related to Slurm's GPU partition are "dummy" arguments to keep other processes happy, as SLURM is not being used here. pyNVML tries to find the GPU that isn't "banned" and then has the most available memory.
 You can see how that works in `scripts_2/progressive_docking_pytorch.py` and edit it to your needs.
+There are examples in that code based on what your groups runs.

 ```sh
 conda activate pth_dd